iZettle/sdk-ios/README.md

 ## Usage

-To be able to use iZettle SDK you are **required** to setup several things first
+To be able to use Zettle SDK you are **required** to setup several things first

 ```
 ⚠️ An exception will be thrown if these are not selected